roots-id/cardano-anoncreds/cardano-anoncred-methods.md

 Anonced Objects must be stored in Cardano Blockcahain as transaction metadata, and to simplify reference and lookup the `objectId` is defined as the transaction hash of the transaction used to publish that metadata on the blockchain.

 ## Cardano Anoncred Objects
-The Cardano Anoncred Objects stored as transaction metadata consist of a JSON object with two parts: the `ResourceObject` itself and the `ResourceObjectMetadata` as in the following example:
+The Cardano Anoncred Objects stored as transaction metadata consist of a JSON object with two parts: the `ResourceObject` itself and the `ResourceObjectMetadata` as shown in the following example:

 ```
 {